rogerleecormier/spearyx-frontend/README.md

 # spearyx-frontend
-Website and tools for the Spearyx platform.
+Website and demo tools for the Spearyx platform.